KaKi87/phi-for-vivaldi/README.md

 ##  :hammer_and_wrench: Customization

-While the theme aims to be compatible with as many native customization features as possible (especially sidebar position, side panel position & width, official themes, etc.), some had to be moved (e.g. sidebar width), but more were also added, these are located in the file you downloaded, above the source code :
+While the mod aims to be compatible with as many native customization features as possible (especially sidebar position, side panel position & width, themes, etc.), some had to be moved (e.g. sidebar width), but more were also added, these are located in the file you downloaded, above the source code :

 | Name                                     | Description                                                  | Value(s)                                  | Default |
 | ---------------------------------------- | ------------------------------------------------------------ | ----------------------------------------- | ------- |